RajLabMSSM/catalogueR/README.md

 ### [Approach 1]

 Supply one or more paths to [GWAS] summary stats files (one per locus) and automatically download any eQTL data within that range.
-The summary stats file must have the following column names (order doesn't matter):
+The summary stats file must have the following column names (order doesn't matter).
+You can have as many additional columns as you want:
   - `SNP` (rsid for each SNP)
   - `CHR` (chromosome)
   - `POS` (basepair position)